Skip to content

 2. You Want a Training Shoe for Hiking and Trail Running

-To add the above context, I think if you’re someone who even plans to do a little outdoor training, hiking, or trail running in your training shoes, then the Nano X3 Adventure will be a good shoe for you.
+To add the above context, if you plan to do some outdoor training, hiking, or trail running in your training shoes, then the Nano X3 Adventure will be a good shoe for you.

 Very few training shoes have features to help promote their performance and durability for tough outdoor-focused work.
 Sometimes I don’t feel like changing my shoes when going from the gym to a hike and this is where this model excels, in my opinion.